Tanja Strklevska is Macedonian. And in Macedonia, a small country directly north of Greece, that means a great deal.

-Suzana Petrovska is a staff member with Campus Crusade for Christ who understands the battle Tanja faces.
+Suzana Petrovska is a staff member with Cru who understands the battle Tanja faces.
 Suzana is also Macedonian.

 The two women met at Saints Cyril and Methodius University in the capital city of Skopje.
 Tanja had made a decision to follow Jesus at age 16, but it was at the university in 2002 that her relationship with God began to grow.

 Suzana and Tanja first met at a prayer time organized by a group of American missionaries who came to Macedonia for a year.
-A part of Campus Crusade's U.S. Campus Ministry, the group of eight came to tell students about Jesus and develop a Macedonian Christian group on campus.
+A part of Cru's U.S. Campus Ministry, the group of eight came to tell students about Jesus and develop a Macedonian Christian group on campus.

 There are benefits to short-term teams like this.
 Often they are effective in helping launch a new Christian organization and fostering its growth.
 As foreigners, they can tell people about Jesus unabashedly and gather interested students.
 But there are drawbacks to such teams.

 "It's very difficult for students to establish lasting relationships with people who are here for a year or two," Suzana says.
 "It is important for a [Macedonian] missionary to be involved in peoples' lives for a long time."